Recognizing the Signs of Enmeshed Family Relationships and How to Manage

 Enmeshed family relationships are more common than you think

-Identifying an enmeshed family relationship can be difficult because of the nature of this relationship style.
+Identifying an enmeshed family relationship can be difficult because of the nature of this relationship style; often, we expect family dynamics to include a strong sense of interconnectedness and emotional support, but this can cross over healthy boundaries over time.
 Here are some signs that you might be enmeshed with another family member:

 Intense, overlapping thoughts, behaviors, and interests

 In enmeshed family relationships, family members inflict their thoughts, emotions, or interests on each other.
-Parents may live vicariously through their child(ren)’s activities, or certain family members may expect and require other members to feel a particular emotion in response to a certain situation.
+Parents may live vicariously through their child(ren)’s activities, or certain family members may expect and require other members to feel a particular emotion in response to a certain situation, and make them feel guilty if they do not express that emotion.

 Emotional entanglement

 Enmeshed family relationships are unhealthy because of the intertwined thoughts and emotions of the family members involved.
-Dependence on another person for both positive and negative emotions can signal an enmeshed relationship.
+Dependence on another person for both positive and negative emotions can signal an enmeshed relationship in a family unit.

 For example, experiencing a disagreement (major or minor) in an enmeshed relationship may cause feelings of extreme anxiety, fear, or depression.
 When the other person in the relationship is happy, you’re happy; positive emotions are completely contingent on the relationship, as are negative ones.
 The feeling that you “have to be with the other person to be happy/okay” can also be a sign of an enmeshed relationship.